 As a fee-only financial planner, I spend time each morning reading about current events and trends that might impact my clients’ financial plans.
 Reading through news recently I stumbled on an article about more than a dozen large companies – think Apple, Google, Bank of America – that no longer require new employees to have a college degree.
 That’s a big trend shift from the past 20+ years.

 When I was in high school the shift was just the opposite.
-At that time more and more companies – especially large well-known brands – were adding college degrees to their list of new employee hire requirements.
-My parents presented it to my brother and myself as a given.
+At that time more and more companies – especially large well-known brands – were adding college degrees to their list of new-employee hire requirements.
+My parents presented it to my brother and me as a given.
 NOT going to college wasn’t even discussed.

 Success without a degree?